CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.1.4.0.sec=Initial Approval.—{The_Commission} shall approve an application only if the applicant demonstrates that the associated code of conduct—

-1.1.4.1.sec=provides equivalent or greater protections for personal data pertaining to individuals than those provided by Title I of this Act; and
+1.1.4.1.sec=provides equivalent or greater protections for personal data pertaining to individuals than those provided by Title I of {this_Act}; and

 1.1.4.2.sec=contains provisions for periodic review of the code of conduct to ensure that it continues to provide sufficient protection over time for personal data pertaining to individuals.

 1.1.4.=[02/Bit/Ssec_02]

-1.1.5.sec=Presumption of Sufficiency.—Codes of conduct developed through a multistakeholder process pursuant to paragraph (2)(A) that meet the requirements established by {the_Commission} shall be presumed to provide equivalent or greater protections for personal data as those provided by Title I of this Act.
+1.1.5.sec=Presumption of Sufficiency.—Codes of conduct developed through a multistakeholder process pursuant to paragraph (2)(A) that meet the requirements established by {the_Commission} shall be presumed to provide equivalent or greater protections for personal data as those provided by Title I of {this_Act}.
 A {Commission} finding to the contrary shall be supported by a decision in writing.

 1.1.6.0.sec=Duration.—

 1.1.6.1.sec=No sooner than 3 years and no later than 5 years after approving a code of conduct, {the_Commission} shall reassess such code.
-If {the_Commission} determines that the code continues to provide equivalent or greater protections for personal data pertaining to individuals than those provided by Title I of this Act, in light of changes in consumer expectations, technology, and market conditions, the code shall continue to qualify as a safe harbor pursuant to subsection (d) for a period of no longer than 5 years following the determination.
+If {the_Commission} determines that the code continues to provide equivalent or greater protections for personal data pertaining to individuals than those provided by Title I of {this_Act}, in light of changes in consumer expectations, technology, and market conditions, the code shall continue to qualify as a safe harbor pursuant to subsection (d) for a period of no longer than 5 years following the determination.

 1.1.6.2.sec=Notwithstanding subparagraph (A), {the_Commission}, upon request or on its own motion, may reconsider an approval granted under paragraph (4).
-After receiving public comment, if {the_Commission} determines, based on specific factors or evidence not available in the prior proceeding, that clearly demonstrate that a code of conduct does not or no longer provides equivalent or greater protections for personal data pertaining to individuals  than those provided by Title I of this Act, it shall withdraw its approval of such code of conduct.
+After receiving public comment, if {the_Commission} determines, based on specific factors or evidence not available in the prior proceeding, that clearly demonstrate that a code of conduct does not or no longer provides equivalent or greater protections for personal data pertaining to individuals  than those provided by Title I of {this_Act}, it shall withdraw its approval of such code of conduct.

 1.1.6.=[02/Bit/Ssec_02]